yegor256/cam/README.md

 1. Fork the repository.

 2. Create a new file in the `metrics/` directory, using one of the existing files as an example.

 3. Implement the logic for your new metric in the newly created file.

 4. Create a test for your metric in the `tests/metrics/` directory.

 5. Run the entire test suite to ensure that your metric passes all the existing tests and is working as expected.
 To do this, run the following commands:
-   - `sudo make install`
+   * `sudo make install`
-   - `sudo make test lint`
+   * `make test lint`

    If you need to install packages on macOS using Homebrew, you can run the following command:
-   - `cat brew-requirements.txt | xargs brew install`
+   * `cat brew-requirements.txt | xargs brew install`

 6. Then, send us a